karan51ngh/RedditRefresh/README.md

 ```

 ## Acknowledgments
-This script is a form of [JosemyDuarte's reddit-cleaner](https://github.com/JosemyDuarte/reddit-cleaner).
+This script is a fork of [JosemyDuarte's reddit-cleaner](https://github.com/JosemyDuarte/reddit-cleaner).